zenecture/neuroflow/README.md

   - <a href="http://www.znctr.com/blog/artificial-neural-networks">znctr.com/blog/artificial-neural-networks</a>

-Seeing code examples is also a good way to get started.
-You may have a look at the playground for some basic inspiration.
+Seeing code examples is a good way to get started.
+You may have a look at the playground for basic inspiration.

-Neural Nets bring a lot of joy into your project, a journey full of fun and experiments.
+Neural Nets might bring joy into your project, at least a journey full of experiments.

 # Construction of a Net